Things to Consider Before Taking Part in Restorative Justice

 37.5 Hrs a week

-Full role description and an application form (which must be completed to accompany an up-to-date CV) are available from: DavePascoe@restorativesolutions.org.uk and any queries addressed to him at the same email address.
+Full role description and an application form (which must be completed to accompany an up to date CV) are available here or from: DavePascoe@restorativesolutions.org.uk and any queries should be addressed to him at the same email address.

-Closing date for applications is 5pm on Thursday 29th February 2024.
+Closing date for applications is: 5pm on 6th June 2025

-Interviews will be held in Harrogate on 11th March 2024 with a start date In April 2024
+Interviews will be held in Harrogate on 24th June 2025 with a start date as soon as possible.

 This was a case of an overnight “creeper” burglary in a residential area where the harmer had gained access through an u...